 - Faux Fireplaces in each room.

-- Kitchen available for use when your host isn't sleeping (I usually sleep late after working a night shift; my room is beside the kitchen with no door in between).
+- Not ideal setup for guests who want to cook a lot, but kitchen is available for use when your host isn't sleeping (I often sleep late after working a night shift; my room is beside the kitchen with no door in between).
 Working stove, oven, microwave, toaster, plates, cups, glasses, bowls, cutlery, pots & pans.

 - Washer/Dryer available.